arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/setting-alvik-arduino-ide/setting-alvik-arduino-ide.md

 - **Arduino IDE**: A modern desktop-based [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE).
 - **Alvik Library for Arduino**: A [library](https://github.com/arduino-libraries/Arduino_Alvik) that provides easy access to the Alvik robot's functionalities.
 - **USB Drivers**: Ensure you have the correct drivers installed to communicate with Alvik via USB.
-- **STM32Cube**: You will need this 3rd party programmer tool by ST available [here](https://www.st.com/en/development-tools/stm32cubeprog.html) to program the STM board.

 ### Hardware